Updated April 9th, 2021

 You do this by going along E. Harmon Avenue (the road on the south side of the resort), in a straight line for just about a mile even.
-On the way there are some nice hotels, (The Wyndam Grand Desert, the north side of the Signature at MGM Grand), some apartments, a credit union, and even a medical center.
+On the way there are some nice hotels, (The Wyndam Grand Desert, the north side of the Signature at MGM Grand), some apartments, vacant lots, the back of Top Golf, and even a medical center.

-To be more exact, it is precisely 1.2 miles from the doors of the Hard Rock to the intersection of Harmon Boulevard and the Las Vegas Strip.
+To be more exact, it is precisely 1.2 miles from the doors of the Virgin Hotels LV to the intersection of Harmon Boulevard and the Las Vegas Strip.
 Google maps says it would take you 26 minutes to walk.

 Is it safe?
 That’s hard to say, because this is Las Vegas, and you never know what some drugged, or drunken crazed idiot is up to.
 Personally, I would not walk it.
 I wouldn’t walk it in the day, or night.
 Not for security reasons, but because it’s Las Vegas.